 We are a local firm with a local touch but with clients throughout the country and contacts with experts in all regions.
 We will travel to see clients as required.
 We have years of experience and expertise in dealing with high value, complex cases.
 We aim to be personal, professional and prompt in our work, being motivated by the wish to do our very best by our clients and enable them to rebuild their lives and move forward.

-We are recognised as experts by Headway – The Brain Injury Association, the Spinal Injuries Association and the Child Brain Injury Trust (CBIT).
+We are recognised as experts by Headway – The Brain Injury Association and the Spinal Injuries Association.
 Our team is represented on the Law Society’s Personal Injury Panel and the Association of Personal Injury Lawyers (APIL) Panel in recognition of their expertise.